-"After the estate was fully sold the "spaceship" was moved to it's last location on Leach Highway."
+"After the estate was fully sold the "spaceship" was moved to it's last location on Leach Highway.

-Judy also tells us that she was the land sales secretary and responsible for furnishing (with accessories) the Futuro home so her information is based on personal experience which, in my opinion, gives it a great deal of credibility.
+Judy also tells us that she was the land sales secretary and responsible for furnishing (with accessories) the Futuro home so her information is based on personal experience which, in our opinion, gives it a great deal of credibility.

-The notes that accompany the State Library Of Western Australia images read as follows:
+The notes that accompany the State Library Of Western Australia

 "Futuro House was designed by the Finnish architect, Matti Suuronen in 1968.
 Ninety six of these plastic spaceship houses were built around the world.
 The houses were almost 9 metres wide and 3.6 metres high inside.
 It contained one bedroom, a bathroom, living room complete with fireplace, dining room, kitchen and retractable stairs for easy access to the house.
 The Futuro House was in Perth as part of the Collier Home Expo.
-It was built near Karel Avenue and Leach Highway as part of the sales office for the new Burrendah Estate (now Willetton)."
+It was built near Karel Avenue and Leach Highway as part of the sales office for the new Burrendah Estate (now Willetton).

 All but one of those images is of the Futuro located adjacent to a lake which would suggest the location was the original one referenced by Judy Carroll but they are dated 1972; the plaque on the other hand suggests the unit was moved from this site in 1971.

-Taking all of the various pieces of evidence and after checking out the various locations referred to in Google Maps/Google Earth it seems to me that the photographs dated 1972 are definitely of the unit at its original location.
+Taking all of the various pieces of evidence and after checking out the various locations referred to in Google Maps/Google Earth it seems to us that the photographs dated 1972 are definitely of the unit at its original location.
 Whether it was erected there in 1970 or 1971 remains unclear.

 .
 In the short video we hear that the Futuro is still located in a back yard and the background to some of the footage suggests it remains in a disassembled state.

-The image below is of a plaque commemorating the Futuro that dates the unit as being on various sites in Willeton from 1971 until 1996 when the trail seems to grow a little colder.
+The image below is of a plaque commemorating the Futuro that dates this unit as being on various sites in Willeton from 1971 until 1996 when the trail seems to grow a little colder.
 The image of the plaque is from the Bring Back The Leach Hwy/Karel Ave Spaceship